 Phoenix Art Museum reserves the right to continue to exhibit all works of art purchased by the buyer for the entire The West Select Exhibition (The Exhibition).
 After the close of the Exhibition, sufficient time will be required to de-install and pack the individual works of art.
 They will then be shipped collect to the buyer.
 Delivery will be made to the buyer only, pursuant to provisions of the Bill of Sale.
 Buyers of sculptures and photographs (other than the one on display) should contact the Artist directly to make arrangements for delivery.
 Availability and shipping dates of bronzes and photographs not on exhibit should be arranged directly with the Artist.

 Buyer is responsible for all shipping charges.
-Buyer should contact the Amy Drew in the Office of the Registrar at the Museum at (602) 307-2057, by January 3, 2014 to arrange the pick up/shipment of their Works of Art.
-Works of Art must be picked up between January 6 and January 10, 2014 (unless previous arrangements have been made).
-If the works of art are to be shipped, shipment to the buyer will be made as soon as possible after January 6, 2014.
+Buyer should contact the Office of the Registrar at the Museum at (602) 307-2057, by December 26, 2014 to arrange the pick up/shipment of their Works of Art.
+Works of Art must be picked up between January 6 and January 10, 2015 (unless previous arrangements have been made).
+If the works of art are to be shipped, shipment to the buyer will be made as soon as possible after January 6, 2015.

 Phoenix Art Museum is responsible for insuring the works of art during The Exhibition.
 Insurance coverage during outbound shipment is at the discretion of the buyer.